wildtype/Docker-Manager/README.md

-Docker manager made with javascript.
+Docker manager made with javascript/ES2015.
 Run in browser, using nginx as reverse proxy to docker sock file.